sashachen1002/sashachen1002/README.md

 ## 🚀 About Me
 Data scientist and AI enthusiast pursuing MSc in Management Information Systems at the University of Arizona.
 I blend strong technical expertise with business acumen to deliver data-driven solutions for real-world problems.

-## 🔭 I'm currently working on
-- Graph foundation models using LLM and graph-text contrastive learning for supplier relationship analytics
-- Deep learning models for multimedia classification and fraud detection
-- Cloud-native ETL pipelines for large-scale data processing

 ## 💼 Professional Experience
 <table>
   <tr>